 Any workflow created at the Organization level will be available to every project within that Organization.
 If the Allow Project Managers to override workflows on a project

 box is checked, users with Manage Project permissions will be able to edit Workflows at the Project level to better suit their needs.
-To access workflow from a project level, click on the gear icon next to the project name in the top left, and select Configure Project
+To access workflow from a project level, click on the gear icon next to the project name in the top left, and select Project

 This will open a pop-up window.
 Select the Workflow